Charcoal: Charcoal pile

 The production of wood charcoal in locations where there is an abundance of wood dates back to ancient times.
-It generally begins with piling billets of wood on their ends to form a conical pile.
-Openings are left at the bottom to admit air, with a central shaft serving as a flue.
-The whole pile is covered with turf or moistened clay.
-The firing is begun at the bottom of the flue, and gradually spreads outward and upward.
-The success of the operation depends upon the rate of the combustion.
-Under average conditions wood yields about 60% charcoal by volume, or 25% by weight; small-scale production methods often yield only about 50% by volume, while large-scale methods enabled higher yields of about 90% by the 17th century.
-The operation is so delicate that it was generally left to colliers (professional charcoal burners).
-They often lived alone in small huts to tend their wood piles.
-For example, in the Harz Mountains of Germany, charcoal burners lived in conical huts called Köten which are extant today.
+It generally began with piling billets of wood on their ends to form a conical pile.
+Openings were left at the bottom to admit air, with a central shaft serving as a flue.
+The whole pile was covered with turf or moistened clay.
+The firing began at the bottom of the flue, and the fire gradually spread outward and upward.